Unsupervised Parameter Estimation using Model-based Decoder: Numerical Simulations

 Let us now relax the assumption of uncorrelated signals, which is a valid scenario when considering, e.g., multipaths.
-In Fig.~\ref{fig:init_corr} the RMSPE over the correlation coefficient is shown.
-It is visible that the comparison methods, apart from MUSIC and SPICE, tend to degrade in their performances. \wout{The} proposed method with full signal covariance matrix slightly improves with increasing correlation.
-This can be motivated by the fact that we estimate the correlation coefficient simultaneously with the DoAs.
-In the case of full correlation, i.e., $\rho=1$, the performance gap in terms of RMSPE is maximum.
-This behavior in the estimation error for fully correlated signals is further highlighted in Fig.~\ref{fig:init_cdf} where the empirical CDFs of all methods are shown.
-Here, also the rootMUSIC for UCA and its spatial smoothening variant are included.
-Comparing all methods, we can conclude that the robustness to outliers is what makes \wout{the} proposed method with full signal covariance matrix perform so well for fully correlated signals.
+In Fig.~\ref{fig:init_corr}, the RMSPE over the correlation coefficient is shown.
+It is visible that the comparison methods tend to degrade in their performances when the correlation coefficient increases.
+Only SPICE achieves almost the same performance for fully correlated signals, i.e., $\rho=1$, as in the uncorrelated case. \wout{The} proposed method using a full signal covariance matrix (\textit{MBD-full-ML}) slightly improves with increasing correlation.
+This can be explained by the fact that we estimate the correlation coefficient simultaneously with the DoAs.
+In the case of full correlation, the performance gap in terms of the RMSPE is at its maximum.
+This behavior of the estimation error for fully correlated signals is further highlighted in Fig.~\ref{fig:init_cdf} where the empirical cumulative distribution functions (CDFs) with respect to the RMSPE of all methods are illustrated.
+In this figure, also the rootMUSIC algorithm for UCA and its spatial smoothening (SpS) variant are included.
+For the proposed method, over $95\,\%$ of the test samples have an RMSPE lower than $10\,^\circ$, which means that very few outliers are present.
+In summary, we can conclude that the robustness to outliers is what makes \wout{the} proposed method with full signal covariance matrix perform so well for fully correlated signals.